COP4655-MobileApps-Fall2023/cop4655-mobile-apps-final-project-final-project-group2/README.md

 Thank you for choosing the Fitness App Tracker!
 We're excited to be part of your fitness journey.

+...
+Wireframes
+[Add picture of your hand sketched wireframes in this section] ** UNABLE TO ADD PICTURE PLEASE SEE FILES ON GITHUB **

+[BONUS] Digital Wireframes & Mockups
+** UNABLE TO ADD PICTURE PLEASE SEE FILES ON GITHUB **

+[BONUS] Interactive Prototype
+Schema

 <div>
     <a href="https://www.loom.com/share/9d6a86d54e264339996bbbce6cfea885">